dotnet/docs/docs/core/porting/breaking-changes.md

 ## Find breaking changes

-Changes that affect compatibility are documented and should be reviewed before porting from .NET Framework to .NET or when upgrading to a newer version of .NET.
+Changes that affect compatibility are documented.
+Review these changes before you port your code from .NET Framework to .NET or upgrade it to a newer version of .NET.
 For a list of these breaking changes, see [Breaking changes for migration from .NET Framework to .NET Core](../compatibility/fx-core.md).